In this article, I offer my top recommendations for the best things to do and see in Singapore, one of the most incredible cities in the world.

 Photographing the Merlion at sunrise

-The Merlion is a statue with a lion’s head and fish body, symbolising Singapore.
+The Merlion is a statue with a lion’s head and fish body, symbolizing Singapore.
 The best time to photograph it is at sunrise when there are few tourists, but not necessarily few photographers, as I found out… The fountain that comes out of the mouth of the statue is turned on after 7:00.
 So if you arrive very early and it’s not working, wait a while.

 The food in Singapore

-Final thoughts about Singapore
+Final thoughts

 In this article, I mentioned some of the many things to see in Singapore, but maybe I didn’t mention the most important thing: Singapore is the future.
 It represents what cities will perhaps become one day when it becomes increasingly evident that preserving the environment is essential for our survival and is also a good economic investment.

-I am convinced that we have to do our best to preserve the environment, starting from where we live, just like Singapore did: it is a green city where sometimes you feel that nature has taken over and is claiming back urban spaces.
+I am convinced that we must do our best to preserve the environment, starting from where we live, just like Singapore did: it is a green city where sometimes you feel that nature has taken over and is claiming back urban spaces.
 But it’s the other way around: Singapore is the result of projects developed by some of the best architects in the world.

 Having said that, I know that Singapore is not a city for everyone: the temperatures are very high all year round, the city is very expensive, and some people prefer to visit remote places rather than modern mega-cities.
 In my opinion, though, it’s worth visiting Singapore at least once in your life.